drakeet/MultiType/README.md

 Previously, when we need to develop a complex RecyclerView / ListView, it is a difficult and troublesome work.
 We should override the `getItemViewType()` of `RecyclerView.Adapter` , add some types, and create some `ViewHolder`s relating to those types.
-The process is cumbersome.

-Once we need to add a new item type, we have to go to the original adapter and modify some old codes, and adapter classes will be bulkier.
+Once we need to add a new item type, we have to go to the original adapter file and modify some old codes, and these adapter classes will get more complicated.

-Today, I created a new intuitive and flexible way to easily create complex RecyclerViews, **with the MultiType library, we could insert a new item type without changing the old adapter codes and make them more readable.**
+Today, I created a new intuitive and flexible way to easily create complex RecyclerViews, **with the MultiType library, we could insert a new item type without changing any old adapter codes and make them more readable.**

 ## Getting started